Divisional Acronym Policy

-Never use any of the following Divisional acronyms on any external documents that could be seen by customers.
+Never use any of the following Divisional acronyms on any external documents.
+These acronyms include, but are not limited to, the following:

 • MSE